-Mathematics: Assistant Professor of Mathematical Science
+Mathematics: Department Chair and Assistant Professor

-Mike is passionate about active learning and classroom equity for kinesthetic learners, and he has been known to try everything from contra dancing to canoeing and card games in order to make math real for students.
-When he's not working, Mike's hobbies include hiking, chess, listening to music, playing cards (bridge, poker and hearts), and just being lazy.
+Mike Smith teaches combinatorics, matrix algebra and abstract algebra and is passionate about active learning and classroom equity for kinesthetic learners.
+He has been known to try everything from contra dancing to canoeing to card games in order to make math real for students.
+He is also known for holding “Fun Fridays” in all of his classes.

 Smith has earned several teaching awards: Junior Faculty Teaching Award, Lycoming College, Spring 2016; All-University Graduate Teaching Award, University of Virginia, Spring 2006; Mathematics Department Teaching Award, University of Virginia, Fall 2005; Seven Society Award for Superb Teaching, University of Virginia, Spring 2004.